“Captain,” the Larned‘s XO stated, “There’s a ship decloaking — bearing 285 mark 5.”

 “Where and when?”

 “Better pack a lunch then.
 You are coming with me, right?”

 “For an easy 12 bricks, you had better.
 Meet me on shuttle pad ‘D’ in 2 hours.”

 “Hey there,” Sara said as she peeked into the engine room.

 “My feet are killing me and my favorite uniform no longer fits, but other than that, I’m doing fine.”

 “About 20 weeks.”

 “How’s the baby?”

-"She's doing fine.
-I still don't know who's more excited about having a little girl, me or Patrick."
+“She’s doing fine.
+I still don’t know who’s more excited about having a daughter, me, or Patrick.”

 “I was surprised at first when Patrick mentioned having a little girl.
 Now, it seems that the captain is glowing over the fact, probably more so than mom,” Sara answered jokingly.